Stevenic/convo/README.md

 - **Accessibility**: Lowers the barrier to programming by allowing people to use language they are comfortable with.
 - **Leverage AI Improvements**: Benefit from advancements in AI to produce more efficient and sophisticated code over time.

-## Full Specification
+## Full Specification and Examples

 For a complete overview of Convo's syntax and features, refer to the [full Convo specification](convo-spec.md).
+If you'd like to create your own custom GPT you can view the source for the default [Convo GPT Instructions](gpt-instructions.md).

 ## Creating Convo Programs

 You can easily create new convo programs using a tool like [ChatGPT](https://chatgpt.com/) or [Claude](https://claude.ai/).
+The [Examples](https://github.com/Stevenic/convo/tree/main/examples) folder contains a small set of example .convo files and the .html & .py files they ported to.
 There's also a [Convo GPT](https://chatgpt.com/g/g-AL8dpM0dQ-convo) that will guide you through creating a convo program and then porting that to a target language.

 ### Generating Convo Programs